Writing systems of Africa: Ancient Egyptian

 Perhaps the most famous African writing system is ancient Egyptian hieroglyphs.
 These developed later into forms known as Hieratic, Demotic and, through Phoenician and Greek, Coptic.
-The Coptic language is still used today as the liturgical language in the Coptic Orthodox Church of Alexandria and the Coptic Catholic Church of Alexandria.
-As mentioned above, the Bohairic dialect of Coptic is used currently in the Coptic Orthodox Church.
-Other dialects include Sahidic, Akhmimic, Lycopolitan, Fayyumic, and Oxyrhynchite.
+The Bohairic dialect of the Coptic language is still used today as the liturgical language in the Coptic Orthodox Church of Alexandria and the Coptic Catholic Church of Alexandria.
+Other dialects of Coptic include Sahidic, Akhmimic, Lycopolitan, Fayyumic, and Oxyrhynchite.

 Ancient Meroitic

 The Meroitic language and its writing system was used in Meroë and the wider Kingdom of Kush (in modern day Sudan) during the Meroitic period.
 It was used from 300 BCE to 400 CE.

 Tifinagh

 The Tifinagh alphabet is still actively used to varying degrees in trade and modernized forms for writing of Berber languages (Tamazight, Tamashek, etc.) of the Maghreb, Sahara, and Sahel regions (Savage 2008).

 Neo-Tifinagh is encoded in the Unicode range U+2D30 to U+2D7F, starting from version 4.1.0.
 There are 55 defined characters, but there are more characters being used than those defined.
 In ISO 15924, the code Tfng is assigned to Neo-Tifinagh.